riupie/infra-lab/docs/storage/overview.md

 ## Introduction

-This section provides comprehensive documentation for the Ceph distributed storage system deployed in the infra-lab environment.
-The Ceph cluster delivers unified storage for block, object, and file storage needs across the infrastructure.
+This documentation covers the Ceph distributed storage system deployed in the infra-lab environment.
+Ceph provides a unified storage platform that delivers block, object, and file storage services with enterprise-grade reliability, scalability, and performance.

 ## Architecture Summary